When the LetsEncrypt ROOT certificate expired, I was unable to access it from an older OS, which was a problem

 Modifying the patch file

-sed -i -e "s/secure_getenv/getenv/g" SOURCES/openssl-1.0.2a-env-zlib.patch sed -i -e "s/secure_getenv/getenv/g" SOURCES/openssl-1.0.2j-deprecate -algos.patch sed -i -e "s/secure_getenv/getenv/g" SOURCES/openssl-1.0.2a-fips-ctor.patch
+sed -i -e "s/secure_getenv/getenv/g" SOURCES/openssl-1.0.2a-env-zlib.patch sed -i -e "s/secure_getenv/getenv/g" SOURCES/openssl-1.0.2j-deprecate-algos.patch sed -i -e "s/secure_getenv/getenv/g" SOURCES/openssl-1.0.2a-fips-ctor.patch

-build rpm package
+Build rpm package

 yum install rpm-build krb5-devel zkib-devel lksctp-tools-devel zlib-devel gcc rpmbuild -ba SPECS/openssl.spec

-install rpm package
+Install the rpm package

-Install the required package (perl-WWW-Curl) as a dependency
+Install the required dependency packages (perl-WWW-Curl)

 yum install perl-WWW-Curl